 The Swedish Node of the Nordic EMBL Partnership for Molecular Medicine is the Laboratory for Molecular Infection Medicine Sweden (MIMS).
-MIMS is headed by Prof. Bernt Eric Uhlin and is established within the Umeå Centre for Microbial Research (UCMR).
+MIMS is from October 2018 headed by Prof. Oliver Billker, who succeded Prof. Bernt Eric Uhlin, the founding MIMS Director since its establishment in 2007 within the Umeå Centre for Microbial Research (UCMR).
 It is affiliated with both the Faculty of Medicine and the Faculty of Science and Technology and closely connected to the university hospital (Norrlands University Hospital).

 UCMR consists of researchers active in the fields of molecular and clinical microbiology, molecular biology, chemistry, and physics and the research groups include a pronounced international profile with many guest researchers and graduate students, as well as faculty members, from other countries.
 The groups work in modern laboratories with well-equipped common facilities creating a framework for a creative and highly interactive environment.